Antonio de la Torre (actor)

-Antonio de la Torre Martín (born 18 January 1968) is a Spanish actor.

-De la Torre is the actor with most nominations overall to the Goya Awards.
-He won the Goya Award for Best Supporting Actor for Dark Blue Almost Black in 2007, whereas he earned the Goya Award for Best Actor for The Realm in 2019.
+Antonio de la Torre Martín (born 18 January 1968) is a Spanish actor and journalist.
+He is the actor with most nominations overall to the Goya Awards.
+He won the Goya Award for Best Supporting Actor for Dark Blue Almost Black in 2007; whereas, he earned the Goya Award for Best Actor for The Realm in 2019.
 He has starred in many films directed by Daniel Sánchez Arévalo, with whom he collaborated for the first time in the short film Profilaxis (2003).

-Biography
+Early life and education

 Antonio de la Torre Martín was born on 18 January 1968 in Málaga.
-After earning a licentiate degree in Journalism, he worked work for a time as a sports journalist for Andalusian regional broadcaster Canal Sur.

-He trained his acting chops under Cristina Rota in Madrid.
+He studied journalism at the Complutense University of Madrid, becoming a close friend of Alberto San Juan, then his classmate at the Complutense's Faculty of Information Sciences.
+Sometime before earning his licentiate degree, he landed a job at Andalusian broadcaster Canal Sur, where he worked as a sports journalist.
+In order to reconcile his employment in Seville with his acting training under Cristina Rota and attendance to casting calls, he went back and forth from Seville to Madrid on train.

+Career beginnings

 He started his acting career in television series such as Lleno, por favor or Los ladrones van a la oficina.
-He landed afterwards minor film roles in The Worst Years of Our Lives (1994, his feature film debut), You Shall Die in Chafarinas, The Day of the Beast, Hola, ¿estás sola? and Not Love, Just Frenzy.
+He landed afterwards minor film roles in The Worst Years of Our Lives (1994, his feature film debut), You Shall Die in Chafarinas (1995), The Day of the Beast (1995), Hi, Are You Alone?
+(1995), and Not Love, Just Frenzy (1996).
 He has since developed a long career in cinema.